martinjrobins/diffsol/book/src/primer/backwards_sensitivity_analysis.md

 Backwards sensitivity analysis, as the name suggests, starts from a given cost or loss function that you want to minimise, and derives the gradient of this function with respect to the parameters of the ODE systems using a lagrangian multiplier approach.

-DiffSol supports two different classes of loss functions, the first being an integral of a model output function \\(g(t, u)\\) over time,
+Diffsol supports two different classes of loss functions, the first being an integral of a model output function \\(g(t, u)\\) over time,

 $$
 G(p) = \int_0^{t_f} g(t, u) dt